huismank/Coronavirus-Databases/README.md

 # Coronavirus-Databases
 This repository contains script files I wrote (working with Professor Whitt Kilburn of Grand Valley State University) to create a database of coronvarius, and political variables by state.
-The repository used to create this database is currently private.
+The original repository used to create this database is currently private.
 You can message me for access to it.
 The data currently only extends through the summer of 2021.

 # state_covid.csv
 state level covid data, politics, economic characteristics